 I know how tempting it can be to lead with confrontation when you and your partner aren’t seeing eye to eye or when one of you hasn’t been sticking to the budget.
 But I also know how unproductive that can be.

-When you talk to your partner about finances, always remember that you’re on the same team.
+When you talk to your spouse or partner about finances, always remember that you’re on the same team.
 You ultimately both want the same thing, which is a happy and successful relationship.
 Even if your spending habits or financial goals look a bit different, there’s still common ground there.

 Talking to your partner about finance doesn’t have to be as hard as it sounds.
 For many couples, money can be a point of contention.
-But by being proactive and honest about in these conversations, you can make it a lot easier on yourself.
+But by being proactive and honest in these conversations, you can make it a lot easier on yourself.
 And hey, you might even have fun!